sadiqatarar1/sadiqatarar1.github.io/index.md

 ---
 layout: frontpage
 title: Sadiqa Tarar
-description:Sadiqa Tarar is a masters student at The George Washington University.
+description: Sadiqa Tarar is a masters student at The George Washington University.
 She is pursuing her degree in Systems Engineering with a concentration in Optimization Research.
 keywords: cool, happy
 ---